 Why go?
 It may be a tight squeeze inside, but the interiors are charmingly retro, with old-fashioned kitchen scales, vintage enamel advertising signs and yellow tiles on the walls.
-Take your pick from the mouthwatering menu; think classic Prince de Paris ham baguette, smoked chicken baguette and chorizo tortilla.
+Take your pick from the mouthwatering menu; think things like a classic Prince de Paris jambon-beurre, smoked chicken baguette and chorizo tortilla.

-Don't miss?
-A perfect way to eat on the run while rushing to catch a show at Théâtre de la Bastille.
+Don’t miss?
+The perfect way to eat on the run while rushing to catch a show at the Théâtre de la Bastille.

 What is it?
-One of Paris’ most classic cultural activities.
+One of Paris’s oldest cultural activities – browsing second-hand books.

 Why go?
-Selling thousands of imprints, there are over 200-second hand booksellers (bouquinistes) lining the banks of the Seine, continuing a tradition that harks back to the 16th century.
-The wide green makeshift bookshelves chained to the railings should definitely be made a UNESCO World Heritage site.
+There are over 200 second-hand booksellers (bouquinistes) lining the banks of the Seine, continuing a tradition that dates back to the 16th century.
+We think the makeshift green bookshelves chained to the railings should be made a Unesco World Heritage site.

-Don't miss?
-Pack a picnic to enjoy on the banks l'Île de la Cité, or a bottle of wine will do.
+Don’t miss?
+Pack a picnic to enjoy on the banks of the Île de la Cité.

 What is it?
 A place so wild it could easily be the Gardens of Babylon.